-We don't have a full spec sheet yet, but you can expect the company to make significant upgrades that follows the path of Samsung, Apple, OnePlus and more.
+Expect the company to make significant upgrades that follow the path of Samsung, Apple, OnePlus and more.

-You can expect an even bigger screen with no notch, or at least a tiny notch like the OnePlus 6T or Galaxy S10.
-Maybe we'll even have a cutout for the single front-facing camera, unless Google sticks to dual front cameras again.
-We'll get a new processor with improved performance and gaming, better battery life, Android Q, and a great camera.
+You can expect an even bigger screen with no notch.
+It won't have a cutout for the front camera or anything, like earlier leaks, but it'll still be a great phone.
+We'll get a new processor with improved performance and gaming, better battery life, Android 10, and two great rear cameras.

-And hey, maybe they'll return the headphone jack like we're seeing so far from the Pixel 3 Lite.
+And hey, maybe they'll return the headphone jack like we're seeing so far from the Pixel 3a.
 That's not all, so keep reading in our next slide for even more information.